 What is All Saints/All Souls’ Day?

-November 1st signifies All Saint’s Day.
-Historically, this occasion commenced to oppose the growth of pagan worship in the Roman Empire.
-Originating sometime around 609 AD, this was a period to venerate Christian saints.
-In present times, Christians still celebrate All Saints’ Day with a banquet and a supplication.
+November 1st signifies All Saints Day in Canada.
+Historically, this occasion began to oppose the growth of pagan worship in the Roman Empire.
+Originating around 609 AD, this was a period of venerating Christian saints.
+Christians still celebrate All Saints’ Day with a banquet and supplication.
+In 2024, All Saints Day in Canada will be celebrated on Friday, November 1st.

-Both Christians and non-Christians equally partake in these autumn celebrations.
-These festivities go back thousands of years, and it’s effortless to mix them up.
+Both Christians and non-Christians partake in these autumn celebrations.
+These festivities go back thousands of years, making it easy to confuse them with similar traditions.
 Ultimately, they’re all methods to pay homage to the dead, the transitioning seasons, and recollection.

-From that point onward, the real day of commemorating saints falls on November 1st.
-The ultimate day is November 2nd, recognised as All Souls’ Day.
-Both November 1st and November 2nd are occasions to remember the deceased in the Catholic tradition.
-Despite the fact that Halloween is the American variant of the Catholic devotion days, numerous individuals still recognise the historical importance of All Hallows’ Eve to this day.
+All Saints Day in Canada is celebrated on November 1, while All Souls Day is celebrated on November 2, 2024.
+In the Catholic tradition, November 1st and 2nd are occasions to remember the saints and deceased.
+Even though Halloween is the American variant of the Catholic devotion days, numerous individuals still recognise the historical importance of All Hallows’ Eve.

 How to Celebrate All Saints /All Souls’ Day